Setup your Radar

 What this system collects #

-| ✅ Collected | Vehicle speed, direction, timestamp |
+| ✅ Collected | Vehicle speed, direction, timestamp (traffic volume is derived from detections) |

 Compliance #